 - The transfer fee of 3% charged by PayPal will be added onto the total price.

-- Payments are 100% refundable if we are unable to supply the required tickets.
+- Full payments are 100% refundable if we are unable to supply the required tickets.

 - If you choose the delivery service, the tickets can be sent to your hotel or appointed address within China.
 China Highlights cooperate with the China’s best Express Company only, which is safer and more efficient for our customers.

-- If you appointed other address within China, please provide the address in Chinese as far as possible to make sure we send the tickets to the correct address.
+- If you appointed a personal address within China, please provide the address in Chinese as soon as possible to make sure we send the tickets to the correct address.
 Please make sure the addressee can communicant in Chinese and he/she is easily contacted in day time (9am to 6pm), the postmen in China speaks Chinese and he will call before sending.

-- All changes must be sent by email (at least 48 hours before departure).
-If you apply changes by phone, an email of your changes will be required to send afterward.
+- All changes must be sent by email at least 24 hours before departure time.
+If you apply changes by phone, an email/message of your changes will be required to send afterward.

 - Change request before payment, no change fee.

 - Change request before the issue of the ticket, no change fee.